 Horizon is responsible for providing an HTTP API to data in the Stellar network.
-It ingests and re-serves the data produced by the stellar network in a form that is easier to consume than the performance-oriented data representations used by stellar-core.
+It ingests and re-serves the data produced by the Stellar network in a form that is easier to consume by the average application relative to the performance-oriented data representations used by Stellar Core.

 Running Horizon within your own infrastructure provides a number of benefits.
 You can: